zowe/docs-site/docs/getting-started/overview.md

 **Caching Service**

-It provides an API in high-availability mode which offers the possibility to store, retrieve and delete data associated with keys.
-The service can be used only by internal Zowe services and is not exposed to the internet.
+An API is provided in high-availability mode which offers the possibility to store, retrieve, and delete data associated with keys.
+The service can only be used by internal Zowe services and is not exposed to the internet.

 **Metrics Service (Technical Preview)**